-A post-observation conference shall be held within five (5) work days of the observation.
+A post-observation conference shall be held within five (5) work days of the observation, unless the ancillary staff employee agrees in writing to extend the time to conduct the conference, not to exceed thirty (30) days.
+In the event the meeting does not occur as a result of administrator unavailability within thirty-five (35) days of the observation, negative comments or concerns shall be excluded from the observation.
 The ancillary staff employee shall bring a completed Post-Observation Reflection Form to this conference, and the administrator shall bring the completed Classroom Observation Form.
 The ancillary staff employee and the administrator shall each retain copies of both forms.